Adhil0077/Adhil0077/README.md

-- 👋 Hi, I’m @Adhil0077
+- 👋 Hi, I’m Adhil Bin Ashraf
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning html,css,java, web designing
+- 🌱 I’m currently working as a Web Developer (MERN)
-- 💞️ I’m looking to collaborate on web designing
-- 📫 How to reach me email- adhilbintv10@gmail.com
+- 📫 How to reach me email- adhilashraf.dev@gmail.com

 <!---
 Adhil0077/Adhil0077 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.